 By 2004, it became evident that the game was failing.
-But as part of the game, the team had developed a tool that allowed users to upload and share images.
-The day before a big tech conference in San Diego, the team scrambled together a quick prototype and presentation of the tool.
+Luckily, the team had developed a tool that allowed users to upload and share images.
+The day before a big tech conference in San Diego, they scrambled together a quick prototype and presentation of the tool.

 That demo ended up becoming Flickr.com, one of the world’s first platforms that allowed people to share photos with each other.
-And because of the platform’s focus on open-source, users were able to alter Flickr to their liking.
+And because of the platform’s focus on open-source development, users were able to alter Flickr to their liking.

-So in 2008, Butterfield (as well as Fake and Henderson) packed his bags and left Yahoo – with the goal of working on another game.
-This time, the company was named Tiny Speck and aimed to develop a game called Glitch.
+So, in 2008, Butterfield (as well as Fake and Henderson) packed his bags and left Yahoo – with the goal of working on another game.
+This time, the company was named Tiny Speck whose stated goal was to develop a game called Glitch.